-60 hospitals to build
+138 hospitals to build

 Providing Healthcare: In all of its projects to date, in addition to building healthcare clinics, offering assistance to as many needy Turkish citizens as possible, TOKİ signs over the rights of use of the healthcare facilities that it builds, complete with the necessary social facilities, to the Ministry of Health.
 The Administration entered into an agreement with the Ministry of Health in November 2006 to plan and build healthcare facilities.
 Using a land swap agreement defined in the protocol, property owned by the Treasury Department and allocated to the Ministry of Health was signed over to TOKI in exchange for the value of the hospitals to be built.
-Holding an investment value of TL 2.3 billion, 88 hospitals will be built to bring modern healthcare to areas in need.
+Holding an investment value of TL 2.1 billion, 138 hospitals has been built to bring modern healthcare to areas in need.